thiyaguelmails/workshop-simple-webapp/README.md

-Module 1: Deploy a Node.js webapp on EC2
+Module 1: Deploy a PHP webapp on EC2
 ===

 In this module, we'll walk through how to create an EC2 instance on AWS,